 $ docker build -t <name-of-your-extension> .

-docker build builds your extension and also generates an image which is named after your chosen hub repository.
-For instance, if you typed
+docker build builds the extension and generates an image named the same as the chosen hub repository.
+For example, if you typed

 john/my-extension as the answer to the following question: